Criminal Defense Lawyer Serving San Diego for More than 30 Years

-If you’ve never needed a criminal defense attorney before today, relax.
-San Diego criminal defense attorney Elliott Kanter can help you.
-With more than thirty years of experience as a criminal defense lawyer, his philosophy is a simple one.
+If you’ve never needed a criminal defense attorney before today, attorney Elliott Kanter can help you.
+With more than thirty years of experience defending the accused, his philosophy is a simple one.
 Elliott Kanter takes the time to understand every client’s situation and to represent fully and diligently every client’s best interests.
 The fact is that most criminal cases are decided – before a trial can even take place – through your defense attorney’s negotiations with the prosecutor.
-Elliott Kanter is dedicated to working for your best interests when you face criminal law charges in the state of California.
+Elliott Kanter is dedicated to working for your best interests when you face criminal charges in the state of California.
 If that means going to court, he’s ready to do that.
-With three decades of criminal defense experience, criminal defense attorney Elliott Kanter has built a reputation for legal excellence and an impressive record of success on behalf of his clients.
+With three decades of experience and a focus on San Diego criminal defense, attorney Elliott Kanter has built a reputation for legal excellence and an impressive record of success on behalf of his clients.

 Some of Elliott Kanter’s practice areas include DUI, domestic violence, theft, sex crimes, drug crimes, and white collar crimes.
-If you are facing criminal charges in San Diego County, contact the winning attorneys at the Law Offices of Elliott Kanter.
-A San Diego criminal defense lawyer can give you legal advice and handle every aspect of your case including defending your rights after you have been arrested and negotiating with prosecutors.
-Contact the top lawyers at our law firm as soon as possible after an arrest to begin work on your case.
+If you are facing charges in San Diego County, call the Law Offices of Elliott Kanter.
+Unlike many attorneys, Mr. Kanter can give you legal advice and handle every aspect of your case including defending your rights after you have been arrested and negotiating with prosecutors.
+Contact our law firm as soon as possible after an arrest to begin work on your case.

 If you have been charged with a crime in California, it is important that you understand California’s criminal court process.
 There are several stages and different times when you will be required to appear in court, and it is essential you have an experienced criminal defense attorney by your side when you do.
 Here is what you can expect if you have been charged with a misdemeanor or felony in California: